 Ermelo - this is the area where I live together with my wife and daughter, and it is located roughly 220km’s east of Johannesburg.

-My main area here consist of approximately 2000 hectares of primarily high veldt grass land interspersed with bushes, the Vaal river traverses the entire farm.
+My main area here consist of approximately 2700 hectares of primarily high veldt grass land interspersed with bushes, the terrian is quite mountainous and there are over 20 dams on the property.

-Our main attraction here is the Blesbuck and the Black Wildebeest, the area has a very high game density and given the openness of the farm, grouping of several hundred animals are a common view.
+There are a vide variety of species on the farm including Blesbock, Black Wildebeest, Eland, Zebra, Red Hartebeest, Waterbuck and Springbock the area has a very high game density and given the openness of the farm, grouping of several hundred animals are a common view.

 The area around Ermelo also offers good culling hunt for the individual that is not particularly set on trophy size, but rather shoot many animals